interlink-project/frontend/docs/dashboard.md

 ![New team creation in dashboard 2](images/dashboard-team-creation2.png)

-Within "WORKSPACE" section, after the user clicks on "WORKSPACE" top menu option,, once a user hits "+ Create new process", s/he is shown a pop-up window where a new process details (Name, Language, Description) can be input.
+Within "WORKSPACE" section, after the user clicks on "WORKSPACE" top menu option, once a user hits "+ Create new process", s/he is shown a pop-up window where a new process details (Name, Language, Description) can be input.

 ![New team creation in dashboard](images/dashboard-createnewcoproductionprocess.png).